Roth IRA Explained: How to Build $1 Million Tax-Free for Retirement in 2026

 What a Roth IRA Actually Is

-A Roth IRA is an Individual Retirement Account — meaning it's owned by you personally, not by your employer.
+A Roth IRA is an Individual Retirement Account - meaning it is owned by you personally, not by your employer.
 You open it yourself at a brokerage like Fidelity, Vanguard, Schwab, or any major online broker.
 Inside that account, you can invest in stocks, ETFs, index funds, mutual funds, and bonds.

 Think of it this way.
 You can either pay tax on the seed or pay tax on the harvest.
 Roth means you pay tax on the seed - a small amount today - and the entire harvest decades from now is yours.